A Complete Guide to Administering Sodium Hypochlorite Solution to Ensure Your Pool’s Health

 Sodium Hypochlorite is a chemical compound primarily used for water purification.
 It is typically sold in tablet form, granules, or liquid.
 It breaks up the chloramines that make pools turn into a green color and emit some unpleasant odors.

-How Does Sodium Hypochlorite Works?
+How Does Sodium Hypochlorite Work?

 Sodium hypochlorite acts as a liquid chlorine source by converting it into other compounds, such as sodium chloride and sodium hydroxide.
 These are active compounds that can kill bacteria that cause black pool algae to grow.